HfMT-ZM4/Quintet.net/README.md

 In addition to managing the data streams, the Ser ver also assumes further musical tasks, such as manipulating the incoming stream of music with effects al- gorithms.
 These include filters, harmo- nizers and transformation effects that can alter the character of the music dramati- cally and allow the players to also perform duets with themselves

 ### Client
+{% include img-figure url="/Quintet.net/media/resources/server.png" description="Quintet.net Server" %}
+The Client has several functional units: an input unit, a sound synthesis unit and a real-time notation unit.
+Music can be played into the computer through either a microphone, a MIDI controller or sim- ply the computer keyboard (Fig. 2).
+If the music is input via microphone, a pitch tracker integrated into the program pro- vides for the recognition of the pitches and their transformation into corre- sponding MIDI messages.
+The input unit employs a modified MIDI protocol for the transmission of musical events using MIDI cents for steady pitch and amplitude as well as for continuous pitch and am- plitude changes [19].
+The note and bend events are played back by a built-in multi- timbral, polyphonic sampler.
+With this, every piece can sound distinctively dif- ferent.
+The sounds can be further pro- cessed with VST plug-ins.
+Alternatively, VSTi or MIDI instruments can be used for playback.
+Thus, a pianist located in Hamburg could play on a Yamaha Dis- klavier placed anywhere else in the world.
+As soon as a note event arrives to the Client, the music will be drawn onto the computer screen in “space” notation, in eighth-tone precision on five grand staves (Fig. 3).
+The Client can import an un- limited number of arbitrar y tuning maps.
+The use of (pitch) filters, consti- tuting a secondary tuning map or pitch grid, permits further control of melodic and harmonic events.
+Hence, the nota- tion unit possesses three pitch grids: the primary (flexible) tuning grid, the sec- ondary (flexible) filter grid, and a fixed tertiary grid for eighth-tone notation.
+Real-time notation facilitates the in- teraction of players who are sometimes thousands of miles apart from one an- other, even with non-pitched or complex samples.
+American composer and com- puter musician Chris Brown wrote about the use of real-time notation: “Sharing a notation space really broke new ground for this kind of music”.

 ### Conductor
+{% include img-figure url="/Quintet.net/media/resources/client.png" description="Quintet.net Client" %}
+Quintet.net uses the metaphor of an ensemble under the control of a con- ductor to allow a sixth player, using the Conductor component, to monitor and influence the performance by selecting sounds, tunings, processes and filters (which, without a conductor, can also be changed by one of the Clients) (Fig. 4).
+The conductor stays in contact with the musicians through textual directions that appear in the Clients’ command lines, while a chat window facilitates the ex- change of more complicated issues be- tween the participants (including the cyber-audience; see below).
+If a piece em- ploys a score, the conductor can also send parts and control the background sounds.
+Different display modes allow su- perimposition of parts and note events.
+Entering messages into a timeline and ex- ecuting them during the performance can automate all this.
+In certain performances, the conductor is also in contact with the listeners, who can influence the course of the music through voting.

 ### Viewer (add-on)
+The Viewer add-on was conceived to extend the Quintet.net performance into the visual domain (Fig. 5).
+Using the Jitter matrix processing objects, this com- ponent implements a number of live video-processing algorithms that can be controlled either manually or automatically by sequencing commands from a timeline.
+The media on which the algorithms operate can be either video clips, live video streams and/or real-time music notation, and can be mixed and superimposed in 2D and 3D at will.
+The algorithms in turn can be controlled by the actions of the musicians.
+Thus, the Viewer enables composers/artists to cre- ate complex artworks in which the visual components represent an autonomous formal element.

 ## Interaction under the control of a conductor